hwracosta/Personal-Website/README.md

 4. **Access the application**:
     Open a web browser and navigate to `http://localhost:8080`.

-## Thymeleaf

-Thymeleaf is a modern server-side Java template engine for web and standalone environments.
-It allows dynamic content rendering with plain HTML and provides features like natural templating, meaning the templates can be viewed in a browser without being served from a server.

 # Using The Program
 ## 1. To-Do List